mahkoCosmo/brewery-azure-deployment/README.md

 ```
 - `user_principal_id` : This is the User Object ID in Azure.
 In this case, I used my Object ID in your case, use yours.
 - `workspace_key` : To be defined by the user
 - `team_id` : This is the Azure Group ID of the team.
-In my case, I use the one from the Asset team.
+In my case, I use the one from the Brewery team.
 - `simulator_image_docker` : This is the repository of the simulator.
 In this case, it is <span style="color: red;">simulator_simulator</span>.
 - `simulator_version` : simulator version in this case is <span style="color: red;">ASSET_v14.2.1_2023-10-26-15h23-27Z</span>